notiz-dev/notiz/content/blog/tailwindcss-purge-optimize-angular-for-production.md

 };
 ```

-Let's improve purging for a Scully application by writing an `extractor` for better optimizations of Markdown files.
+Let's improve purging for a Scully application by writing an `extractor` for your Markdown content files to detect which HTML tags and CSS classes are **actually** used.

 ## Purge Scully Markdown content